5 Unusual Technical SEO Best Practices

 - 500: The server experienced an internal error that prevents it from serving the request.

 Common server errors include a 302 and 404.
 Here’s a video I did on 302s that you can check out:

 What To Do: Server Errors

 - Use our SEOToolSet’s free Check Server Page tool.

 - Identify any potential errors and fix them.

-- Here is some information on how to address common 302 and 404 errors: How to Do a 301 Redirect and How to Design a 404 Error Page to Save a Sale.
+- Here is some information on addressing common 302 and 404 errors: How to Do a 301 Redirect and Design a 404 Error Page to Save a Sale.

-Both HTML sitemaps and XML sitemaps are an important technical SEO step.
+Both HTML sitemaps and XML sitemaps are important technical SEO steps.
 These sitemaps help their users (website visitors and search engines) navigate the site and discover content.

-An HTML sitemap is a webpage on your website that contains a collection of links to key webpages (first and second-level navigation pages) so both humans and search spiders can navigate your site.
+An HTML sitemap is a webpage on your website containing links to key webpages (first and second-level navigation pages) so both humans and search spiders can navigate your site.
 Google has said that the HTML site map is useful to search engines as it flags what are the most important pages for users (and Google), so the HTML sitemap should focus on top important pages.